 As a starting point, before constructing their brand story, they needed to understand what was important to their customers.
 This was information garnered through a programme of events and social media interaction.
 People wanted to know about other real people who worked for the company, about products that were fresh, healthy, and with a proven provenance.

 The Loch Fyne Oysters approach was more than just a content strategy; it was multi-channelled, with some stunning visuals and intelligent packaging as additional elements, all carefully woven into a cohesive narrative.

 How the hospitality sector sells experiences, not features

 The hospitality sector is another where effective storytelling is gaining traction.
-Leonardo is a Canadian technology company that provides online technology solutions for travel suppliers.
+Leonardo is a Canadian technology company that provides online technology and travel copywriting services for travel suppliers.
 They specialise in the provision of brand storytelling, calling it “sensory magic.”

 At the Sunset at the Palms Hotel in Jamaica, for example, they don’t describe the beautiful flowers and plants in the garden, they tell the story of a walk in the garden with the resident gardener and the sensual pleasure gained from it.
 It’s little wonder that with this approach they describe ‘brand’ as a, “reason to do business with you.”